anachkhaidze/wm_triad/README.md

 # WM Triad

-This repository contains all code and materials required to reproduce the analyses presented in the [preprint](link once we have it).
+This repository contains all code and materials required to reproduce the study and analysis presented in the [preprint](link once we have it).

 ### Contents